izzy/stream-chat/README.md

 ## I've read this README but I still have questions/problems, where can I get help?

 If you have a Github account, opening an issue is the best way to give feedback.
-Otherwise feel free to join my [Discord](https://discord.gg/yRTM7H2tek) and ask your questions in #development.
+Otherwise feel free to join my [Discord](https://discord.gg/yRTM7H2tek) and ask your questions in the appropriate support channels.

 ## Contributors / Thanks